ABOUT US

 Charity Manager

-Victoria (Tor) first joined Firefly as a volunteer in February 2014 before becoming Charity Manager and expanding her role into fundraising as well as handling all aspects of the charity’s administration; branding, correspondence, book keeping, managing the donor database, newsletters, running events and much more!
-Previously a TV producer, Tor started her career at Thames TV moving to Channel 4, and then became a freelance commercials producer, before taking a career break to bring up her children.
-Tor’s TV skills are much appreciated by Firefly as she creates all our films.
+Victoria (Tor) first joined Firefly as a volunteer in February 2014 before becoming Charity Manager and expanding her role into fundraising as well as handling all aspects of the charity’s administration; branding, correspondence, book keeping, managing the donor database, data inputting, website, newsletters, fundraising, events and much more!
+Previously a TV producer, Tor started her career at Thames TV moving to Channel 4, Tor’s TV skills are much appreciated by Firefly as she creates all our films.

 Projects Coordinator

-Maria is a teacher, artist and CATT (Children’s Accelerated Trauma Therapy) trainer.
-She has worked closely with Fadia since February 2016 setting up the Antakya center and Firefly’s work with Syrians.
-Recent work also includes training mental healthcare workers how to treat children with PTSD in Turkey, Jordan, Lebanon and Armenia.
-She has delivered teacher training as a consultant for the Norwegian Refugee Council in refugee camps in Jordan and Palestine as well as coordinating educational activities for Kitabna.
-Previously Maria taught in UK schools for over ten years.
+Maria has worked closely with Fadia (Firefly for Syrians Project Director) since February 2016 setting up the Antakya center and Firefly’s work with Syrians.
+She worked in the education sector for over twenty years as a teacher in the UK and as a trainer, training mental healthcare workers how to treat children with PTSD (Liberia, Turkey, Jordan, Lebanon and Armenia).
+She has delivered teacher training as a consultant for the Norwegian Refugee Council in Jordan and Palestine as well as coordinating educational activities.
+She speaks Arabic and her work with Firefly for Syrians informs her current advisory role for Nabu’s read to resilience programme.
+(Nabu is a New York based, tech-enabled publisher of multilingual children’s books accelerating literacy through access to mother tongue books.

-I am currently a third-year student at the University of Edinburgh studying Geography.
+I am a fourth-year student at the University of Edinburgh studying Geography.
 I grew up in Nottingham and enjoy going back during the holidays to see my dogs and family.
 I love playing hockey for the university as well as running and going out with my friends.
 Excited to be a social media volunteer for Firefly.
+In August 2024 I will be visiting Firefly’s project in Brčko with Ella.

-Hi I’m Ella a third year student a the University of Edinburgh, studying English and Scottish Literature.
+Hi I’m Ella a fourth year student a the University of Edinburgh, studying English and Scottish Literature.
 Aside from uni, I was born and raised in North Leeds with two brothers and a Scottie dog called Mac.
 I like to keep myself busy by playing hockey, travelling, reading and spending time with my friends.
-I’m super excited to be involved with Firefly.
+I’m super excited to be involved with Firefly and especially excited to be visiting Svitac (Firefly in Bosnia) in August 2024 with Rosie.

 TURKEY